*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 The pull of a black hole is so strong that nothing can escape its clutch; everything is pulled inwards, including spacetime.
 If you could travel close to a black hole, you would experience time differently from how it is here on Earth.

-As you reached the event horizon – the edge of the black hole – time would slow down on an astronomic scale; the further into the black hole you traveled, the more distorted time would become.
+As you reach the event horizon – the edge of the black hole – time would slow down on an astronomic scale; the further into the black hole you traveled, the more distorted time would become.

 Some theories suggest that if you could travel into a black hole, you would simultaneously see images of the past and future.
 This idea aligns with the multiverse theory of existence.
 While this is an exciting concept, we have no way to prove it, as travel into a black hole is impossible.